Categories

 It has in it mechanical pencils with soft drawing leads, short very soft pencils, a mini paint box, water filled brushes, rags, two tiny sketchbooks…… It also isn’t affected by awkward light reflections and doesn’t run out of power.
 The image below is in that bundle still.

-On my Android phone I have a copy of Art Rage, which I also use on bigger computers.
-This one used just my finger as a pointer/pen.
+On my Android phone I have a copy of Art Rage, which works on all the main computers.
+This one used just my finger as a pointer/pen/pencil.
+Waiting for a tram in Soler on Mallorca, I could draw this quickly without getting out and balancing, pad,water, paints and pencils.

 The first thing to remember about digital art packages is that media rules don’t apply.
 While you can appear to be painting with oil and a stiff brush, you are just applying dots of colour.
 If you use a pencil effect, you can expand the the size of the lead to huge proportions, add colour and get that grainy effect of a soft pencil on grainy paper over whatever area you want.
 If the tool doesn’t give you the effect you want try another one.
 This lack of rules applies whatever the App you are using.

-While you are just applying dots when you work, the apps and devices are very sophisticated nowadays and can detect pressure and speed to recognise gestures.
+While you are just applying dots when you work, the apps and devices are very sophisticated nowadays and can often detect pressure and speed to recognise gestures.
 In this way they try to reproduce what you would get when using a brush, pencil or other tool on paper or canvass.
-To get the best out of this the ‘pen’, device and App work best if they are matched.
+To get the best out of this, the ‘pen’ device and App may need to match.
+Procreate on Apple is matched to the Apple Pencil and even different models are better matched than others.
 Don’t forget my finger drawing though.

 Good luck.